jakeva/jakeva.github.io/_posts/2013-01-23-tools-i-use.md

 Wrap up
 -------
 Okay, so that's what I'm using these days.
-I use a lot of software, and this list was influenced by the amount of use, so
+I use a lot of software, and this is just a partial list but if I helped point you in the direction of good software (and away from bad!), then I'll have done my job.

-Having a set of cool tools makes you cool.
-Trust me, I'm a doctor.

-PS, I am not a doctor.
+Having a good set of tools is imperative for a developer.
+If you know of any good tools I might have missed, let me know in the comments!